Leadership Team

 Chief Executive Officer

+I began my journey with Teen Challenge in 2009, hearing about the ministry at a church outreach.
 I began volunteering at Teen Challenge wherever I could be of help.
 As relationships grew, I began mentoring.
 Once I saw my first “life transformed” over the course of a year, I couldn’t contain my excitement for what God was doing through Teen Challenge.
 I had to shout it from the mountaintops!
 And so, I did, as I worked part-time in Community Engagement.
 My two days a week turned to four, quickly.
 I pinched myself every day, “Lord, do I really get to do this every day?”
 I still feel that way!
+I then became the Centre Director of the Abbotsford Women’s Centre where I served for five years.

-I then became the Centre Director of the Abbotsford Women’s Centre where I served for 5 years.
-I am currently the Resource Development Director.
+I am currently the Chief Executive Officer.
 My passion remains the same – to be a messenger of hope, to love men & women back to life and to reclaim God’s precious children to the lives they were designed to live – healed, whole, restored to God and their families.

 Chris Graham